IMMM-SFA/tell/doc/source/user_guide.rst

 rooftop solar difference values from the residential model were added.

 This approach means that **tell** doesn't need to know anything about the residential energy sector or the fraction of the total load it represents.
-All **tell** cares about is how the intervention you want to explore will translate into changes in the *total* load time-series.
+All **tell** cares about is how the intervention you want to explore will translate into changes in the *residential* load time-series.
 Note that in order to do this the detailed sectoral model needs to produce output at at least one of the spatial scales in **tell** (e.g., counties, states, or BAs).
 This approach allows users of detailed sectoral models to explore how specific interventions will impact future demands at the grid-scale without having to have complementary sectoral models of all other sectors.